Technique of creating an optimal pocket for pacemaker implantation

 Incision and Dissection

-The incision is done as planned using a 22 or 11 G surgical blade with a single stroke.
+The incision is done as planned using a No. 22 or 11 G surgical blade with a single stroke.
 As far as possible the initial skin incision should be done with a single stroke without damaging skin edges with multiple strokes which may lead to scarring.

 For pacemaker implanters, it’s good practice to get use to using shallow force to cut the skin this usually means the dermis may not get separated necessitating a further cut.
 This additional cut can be done by reversing the blade and cutting from deep to superficial :